 When I googled her, after a 16-year hiatus, I discovered that she was a jewelry designer in San Francisco, and that her work was JUST like her – a surprising mix of punk and elegance.
 We started corresponding via email 7 years ago, and she is one of my closest friends today.
 (She has two spirited daughters and a handsome, bald, kind, and brilliant husband, just like I do – how could we not be best friends??)

-I have bought lots of amazing pieces from Stacey, and so have most of my friends and family.
-I cherish wearing jewelry made by the hands of someone I know and love.
+I have bought lots of amazing pieces from Stacey, and I cherish wearing jewelry made by the hands of someone I know and love.
 One day, I had the idea that I would like my staff to have something special, too.
 The OO Necklace took shape in my imagination as a piece that would have mixed metals, be perfect with almost every outfit, and make a pleasant little jangly sound once in a while.
 I wanted two circles, linked but still free to move separately.
 The concept was appealing to me and Stacey, both aesthetically, and in what it represented: I wanted to show these women who had become part of my passion and dream to know that I treasure their connection to me and the company, and that I love who they are as individuals, too.
 (Deep jewelry philosophy, here, people.)
 Somewhere along the line, someone said “I love the two Os for Osmia Organics,” and so I smiled, nodded, and acted like that was my concept from the start.
 Of course, for me, the necklace also represents the rekindling of my relationship with Stacey after so many years, the two mothers we lost along the way, and the two daughters we are each raising now.

 "Sarah and I have known each other since girlhood, when we were navigating the treacherous waters of middle school, and later high school.
 Even back then, she had a fascination with luxury beauty and health products—a love we both shared, in addition to an adherence to Jane Fonda fitness routines.
 I am profoundly grateful that the Internet didn’t yet exist, or else there might have been actual proof of this.